evergreen-ci/evergreen/rest/usage.rst

  POST /hosts/<host_id>/change_password

- Immediately changes the RDP password of a host with a given ID.
-Users may only change passwords for hosts which were created by them, unless the user is a super-user
+ Immediately changes the RDP password of a Windows host with a given ID.
+Users may only change passwords for hosts which were created by them, unless the user is a super-user.

  A response code of 200 OK indicates that the host's password was successfully terminated

+ Attempting to set the RDP password of a host that is not a Windows host or host that is not running will result in an error.

  All other response codes indicate errors; the response body can be parsed as a rest.APIError